 Preheat oven to 275 degrees F. Melt the butter in a shallow baking pan.
-Stir the Worcestershire sauce and Cajun seasoning into the butter.
+Stir the Worcestershire sauce, salt, garlic salt and Cajun seasoning into the butter.
 Add the cereal, nuts and pretzel sticks; mix well.
-Bake at 275 degrees F for 30 minutes, stirring every 10 minutes.
+Bake at 275 degrees F for about 30 minutes, stirring every 10 minutes.
 Let cool and store in an airtight container.

 Requires Adobe Reader - download it free!©Deep South Dish